-This leisurely walk takes you on a short loop around some typical Chiltern farmland and woodland on the estate.
+This leisurely 1.2 mile walk takes you on a short loop around typical Chiltern farmland and woodland on the Hughenden Estate.
 The walk heads through the peaceful Woodcock Wood to a beautiful viewpoint over the Chilterns countryside and the village of Hughenden Valley.
-It continues back to the starting point via the ‘Coffin Path’, from where you can go on to visit Hughenden Manor, or enjoy a refreshing cup of tea and a bite to eat in the Stableyard café.
+It continues back to the starting point via ‘Coffin Path’, named after the ancient road that was used for taking the parishioners of Naphill on their final journey to the church in Hughenden.

 To help you to follow this walk, please look out for the blue waymarker arrows.

 Start at the visitor welcome kiosk.
 Grid Ref SU860955

 From the visitor welcome kiosk, retrace your steps towards the main car park.
 At the T-junction of paths by the Dew Pond turn sharp right in front of the pond until you reach the road.
 Turn left towards the car park for 50 metres before turning right onto a path, with a small plantation of young trees on your left.
 Follow the blue and red arrows downhill into Woodcock Wood.

 On entering the woods, bear left along a gentle footpath until it meets another path merging from the right.
 Follow the blue arrow along a woodland path, until it descends to a crossing path in a distinct dip.
 Continue up the other side and straight ahead, along the meandering woodland path, until you reach a metal gate that leads out of the wood.
 This path can be muddy, particularly in the winter.
 This woodland is typical Chiltern beech woodland, where you will also see holly, yew and other species of tree.
-In the spring there are several drifts of bluebells.
+In the spring there are drifts of bluebells.